chrisyl920/CARealEstateDashboard/README.md

 Goal: To determine which zip codes have the highest growth rate for residential real estate.

 Data to extract:
-- Data that includes Real Estate Sales Prices by zip code throughout different years
+- Data that includes Real Estate Sales Prices by zip code throughout different years (housing.csv dataset from Kaggle; includes housing median price as well as latitude  and longitude)
-- Convert Government Data into a GeoJSON in order to build a choropleth map Normalizing Data:
+- Convert SF Government Data into a GeoJSON with gdal in order to build a choropleth map

+Normalizing Data:
 -Account for Economic Recessions, Inflation,